lucasnbsb/Data-Structures-and-Algorithms/README.md

     - traverse the input string until 1+size(s)-wordlengh checking the validity of the window and appending the index to the result

+### 33. Search in Rotated Sorted Array
+    - its still binary search
+    - for every mid you have to figure out in what sorted half you are and then act acordingly

 ### 36. Valid Sudoku
     - this one hinges heavily on the data structure you choose
     - get some defaultdict(set)s going. for rows, collumns and squares